ROI and more regulations: Here's what to expect from AI in 2025

 “If a company is leveraging AI in a chatbot feature, they must consider what data is being used to train the generative AI model and ask critical questions.
 Where did the model obtain its data?
 What kind of data is included?
 Has the data been evaluated and vetted to ensure its accuracy?

 This past week, the UK government launched a consultation with the intention of introducing regulations around AI and copyright.
-While its proposals have received mixed reactions from stakeholders, with regulations just around the corner, AI firms need to be wary what data they use.
+While its proposals have received mixed reactions from stakeholders, regulations are just around the corner and AI firms need to be wary of what data they use.

+“AI will be driven by governmental entities and there will be a more focus on the regulation of AI,” says Marais Bester, a consultant at SHL, a data analytics and consulting firm.

 However, while Europe is moving towards stricter regulations, the US’s stance on AI remains to be seen.
 Incoming president Donald Trump’s first major AI policy move would likely be to repeal outgoing president Joe Biden’s executive order on AI, which sought to address the developing technology’s threat to civil rights, privacy and national security, Time Magazine opines.